hetvi-p/Automated-S3-Static-Website-Deployment-Pipeline/README.md

 # Automated-S3-Static-Website-Deployment-Pipeline
 This project automates the deployment of static websites hosted on Amazon S3 whenever code is committed to a specific branch in an AWS CodeCommit repository.
 The approach provides a central deployment pipeline that can be easily extended to include features such as code reviews, builds, and tests.

+Here's a ready-to-copy version of the README for your **S3 Static Website Automated Deployments** project:

 ```markdown
 # S3 Static Website Automated Deployments